 #/*=== Introduction section 402 words ===*/

-Despite the discovery tens of thousands of mutations, only a very small fraction is readily interpretable in terms of their effects on known cancer-associated genes.
-A uncertainty lies in the degree to which these tens of thousands of variants contribute to cancer.
-Are they simply neutral passengers created as byproducts of the genomic dysregulation known to be intrinsic to cancer genomes?
+Despite the discovery tens of thousands of mutations in cancer cells, only a very small fraction is readily interpretable in terms of their effects on known cancer-associated genes.
+Are the remainder of these mutations simply neutral passengers created as byproducts of the genomic dysregulation known to be intrinsic to cancer genomes?
 Alternatively, do key cancer-driving variants remain lurking among this newly discovered pool of mutations?
-Or perhaps these non-coding variants affect the regulation and expression of key known cancer genes?
-The new data release of ENCODE Consortium may bridge these knowledge gaps by providing accurate non-coding annotations and precisely linking these annotations to well-characterized protein coding genes.
+Or perhaps a portion of these non-coding variants affect the regulation and expression of known cancer-associated genes?
+The new data release of the ENCODE Consortium provides accurate non-coding annotations and links these annotations to well-characterized protein coding genes, providing new opportunities to map the terra incognita of a cancer cell.
+In this paper, we take a network approach to put these noncoding elements and mutations into a cascade of events that may lead to cancer initiation.

 The ENCODE data resource provides an annotation of the human genome.
 Annotations are assigned in a cell type-specific manner, and many of the cell lines used are cancerous.
-Admittedly, this data is imperfect in the context of cancer research: some cell lines are suboptimal for actual tumor samples, and matching data from these cell lines with that from appropriate normal samples is often challenging.
-However, because of the tremendous richness of assays available in this new ENCODE release, comparisons of tumor-like and normal-like cell lines provide an unprecedented and accurate window into the regulatory and chromatin-related changes associated with oncogensis.
+Admittedly, this data is imperfect in the context of cancer research: some cell lines are suboptimal as a proxy for actual tumor samples, and matching data from these cell lines with that from appropriate normal samples is often challenging.
+However, the wealth of assays available in this new ENCODE release enables comparisons of tumor-like and normal-like cell lines to provide an unprecedented window into the regulatory and chromatin-related changes associated with oncogenesis.

 Here, we endeavor to make the ENCODE resource as useful as possible for cancer research.
-We mainly focused on blood, breast, liver, lung, and cervix cancers where ENCODE has super data richness in their corresponding cancer cell lines (details see supplementary file).
-We match these cell lines with known cancers to better integrate relevant expression profiles and somatic mutations from known cohorts.
-We then develop methods to integrate comprehensive ENCODE signal tracks to calibrate an accurate background mutation rate (BMR), which is then provided as a resource.
-This allows us to accurately find burdened regions in many cancers.
-We use the wealth of ENCODE assays to accurately determine non-coding elements in each cell line (enhancers in particular).
-It also enables us to delineate regulatory networks involving transcription factors (TFs) and, to a lesser extent, RNA-binding proteins (RBPs).
-We represent these regulatory networks in a variety of ways, including hierarchical models, wherein master regulators occupy the top of the hierarchy.
-For each regulator in the network, we then calculate a rewiring score that represents the degree to which a regulator differs between normal and cancerous cells.
+We mainly focused on blood, breast, liver, lung, and cervical cancers where ENCODE has data richness in corresponding cancer cell lines ( see Supp.).
+We matched these cell lines with known cancers to better integrate relevant expression profiles and somatic mutations from known cohorts.
+We then developed methods to integrate comprehensive ENCODE signal tracks to calibrate an accurate background mutation rate (BMR) and provided these tools as a resource..
+This method allowed us to accurately find burdened genetic regions in many cancers.
+We used the wealth of ENCODE assays to accurately determine non-coding elements in each cell line (enhancers in particular).
+It also enabled us to delineate regulatory networks involving transcription factors (TFs) and, to a lesser extent, RNA-binding proteins (RBPs).
+We represented these regulatory networks in a variety of ways, including hierarchical models, wherein master regulators occupy the top of the hierarchy.
+For each regulator in the network, we then calculated a rewiring score that represents the degree to which a regulator differs between normal and cancerous cells.

 [[MG(LONG): need to emphasize to expl.
 Assay richness]]